apache/gravitino/docs/trino-connector/catalog-mysql.md

 title: "Gravitino connector - MySQL catalog"
 slug: /trino-connector/catalog-mysql
 keyword: gravitino connector trino
-license: "Copyright 2023 Datastrato Pvt Ltd.
-This software is licensed under the Apache License version 2."
+license: "This software is licensed under the Apache License version 2."
 ---

 The MySQL catalog allows querying and creating tables in an external MySQL instance.